 The investment portfolio is managed following prudent standards of diversification across counterparties, issuers, asset classes and geographical regions.
 Investments are allocated over three broad asset classes which are global equity, global fixed income and fund of hedge funds.
 Investment guidelines are designed to limit the holdings of a single issue and issuer, control non-US dollar currency exposure and minimize sovereign risk.
-Fixed maturity securities held with maturities of longer than one year generally have a minimum investment rating of B3/B- or better and at least 85% (at fair value) generally have a minimum rating of Baa3/BBB- or better with average quality for the total portfolio of A2/A.
+The Company maintains a globally diversified portfolio of fixed income securities with a market-value weighted average credit quality equivalent to at least A/A2, a maximum of 15% in Below Investment Grade (rating of BBB-/Baa3), and a minimum rating in any individual security of B-/B3.
+Commercial paper rated below A1/P1 must not exceed 20% of the market value of the portfolio at any time.
+In the event of a split rating between Standard & Poor's, Moody's and/or Fitch the middle rating shall be used; when a rating from only two agencies is available, the lower shall be used; when only one agency rates a bond, that rating shall be used.

-The Company's maximum permitted fixed income investment in any one institution rated BBB-/Baa3 or higher is 10% of the market value of the global fixed income portfolio with the exception of securities which are rated AA-/Aa3 or higher and issued or guaranteed by the US Treasury, US government agencies, or the Government of Canada, Japan, Australia, the United Kingdom or EMU countries of the European Union.
-The maximum permitted fixed income investment in any one institution rated below BBB-/Baa3 is 5% of the market value of the global fixed income portfolio.
-The maximum permitted equity investment in any one company, at the time of purchase, should not exceed the greater of 5% of the market value of the global equity portfolio.
+The maximum investment in fixed income securities of any one institution shall not exceed 5% of the market value of the portfolio with the exception of securities rated at least AA- by Standard & Poor's/Fitch or Aa3 by Moody's that are issued or guaranteed by the US Treasury, agencies of the US Government and the Government of Canada, Japan, Australia, the United Kingdom and EMU countries.
+The aggregate market value of investments in obligations rated A-2, P-2, BBB- or Baa3 or below shall not exceed 5% per issuer.
+Total non-US dollar exposure must not exceed 25% of the total portfolio value.

-d.
+The Company's also maintains a globally diversified portfolio of equity securities, long and short positions in common stocks, and derivatives, with an investment allocation of 5% to 15% in emerging markets.
+The maximum equity investment in any one company, at the time of purchase, should not exceed 5% of the market value of the portfolio.
+The Company's diversified portfolio of hedge funds targets attractive risk-adjusted returns through strategies with low volatility and low correlation to traditional asset classes.
+These strategies may include, but are not limited to, long and short positions in common stocks, debt instruments, options, currencies, commodities and derivatives d.
 How assets are invested in accordance with the prudent person principle as stated in Paragraph 5.1.2 of the Code;

 The Company's Investment portfolio is managed and monitored by an experienced investment and finance team using external investment managers and custodians.
-The Company's Investment Risk is regularly reviewed and presented to the OCICL Investment Board.
-OCICL's allocation to cash and global fixed income is also monitored to ensure they are sufficient to cover the Company's net liabilities.
+The Company's Investment Risk is regularly reviewed and presented to the ESIL Investment Board.
+ESIL's allocation to cash and global fixed income is also monitored to ensure they are sufficient to cover the Company's net liabilities.

-OCICL's strategic asset allocation is reviewed by the Investment Board of Directors at least annually.
-The current strategic asset allocation is: 75% global bonds (half shorter duration, half longer duration); 15% global equities, and 10% diversified funds of hedge funds.
-The global equity portfolio is globally diversified, with a maximum investment of 5% in any one company and an investment allocation of 5% to 15% in emerging markets.
+ESIL's strategic asset allocation is reviewed by the Investment Board of Directors at least annually.
+The current strategic asset allocation is: 85% global bonds (half shorter duration, half longer duration); 5% global equities, and 10% diversified funds of hedge funds.
+The global equity portfolio is a globally diversified portfolio of equity securities, long and short positions in common stocks, and derivatives, with an investment allocation of 5% to 15% in emerging markets.